White Hall Is Bustling With Activity – And Great FoodApril 10, 2018

 Don’t lose that shopping spirit yet, we still have to hit Pawntiques Emporium.
 This pawn shop specializes in only two things: the antiquest of antiques and the coolest of guitars.
 Not into guitars?
 Find the vintage version of many other instruments.
 Create in a different way by giving your house a makeover.
 Go ahead and get those vintage Coca Cola and 7 Up signs you’ve always wanted.
 Better yet, have some Fairmont pride with a Fairmont Imperial Ice Cream sign?
 (It’s a very old time company that once served the area with delicious lactose treats.)

 Continue in the direction of what may or may not be north until you get to a tiny hamlet called Colfax.
 All the baked goods and ducks you could want are in Colfax.
 Every summer the town hosts a community fundraiser that includes a bake sale, music, a silent auction, hot dog sale, which is all centered around the famed Colfax Community Duck Race!

 Maybe ducks aren’t your thing, though.
 In that case, head to Guyses Run Fishing Park (also in Colfax).
 Cast your line and see what bites: trout, hybrid bluegill, catfish, largemouth bass and hybrid striped bass.
 Don’t worry if nothing does because the beauty of the land is definitely enough.

 We’ve come to then end of yet another incredible discovery in Marion County.
 There was so much to do and see in White Hall (not Fairmont).
-Sadly, we’re getting closer and closer to the end of this original series ‘To, Through and Beyond.’
-So far, even as a native Marion Countian, I’ve been astounded by everything our little nooks and crannies have to offer.
+So far, even as a native Marion Countian, I’ve been pleasantly surprised by everything our little nooks and crannies have to offer.
 And there’s still more!